DHTMLX/scheduler-docs/data/howtostart_react.md

 ## Step 5.
 Saving Data

-To capture changes made in the Scheduler, you can use the [dataProcessor](https://docs.dhtmlx.com/dataprocessor__index.html) handler that lets you to
+To capture changes made in the Scheduler, you can use the [dataProcessor](https://docs.dhtmlx.com/dataprocessor__index.html) handler that lets you
-"communicate" with th eserver-side backend.
+"communicate" with the server-side backend.
 The handler can be declared either as a function or as a router object.
 Scheduler accepts a Promise response from the handler, so the scheduler will correctly process the completion of an action.

 You can create a **DataProcessor** via the **createDataProcessor()** API method and capture changes like this: